michael-luk/python_tcp_socket/README.md

 # python_tcp_socket

-Scripts for client to connect to server, send/receive messages(echo), and server will send "alive" message to client every few seconds to keed the connection.
+Python 2.7 scripts for client to connect to server, send/receive messages(echo), and server will send "alive" message to client every few seconds to keep the connection.

-Running on Python 2.7

 You can see the command line example in following screenshots.